Taiguoguo/Taiguoguo-Research/README.md

 Thanks to Dr.Osmosa's interdisciplinary course for inspiring me to explore the intersection of neuroscience, music, and data science.

 ## Thank you
-Thanks for Dr.Osmosa's interdisciplinary course, I realised that science can be expressed so artistically.
+Thanks for Dr.Osama's interdisciplinary course, I realised that science can be expressed so artistically.